Loading

 Before Enforcement: How to Prepare

 • Review User Configuration: Review the new step-up authentication policy when available in June.
 On the Identity Verification page, under Session Security Level Policies, find Reports and Dashboards.
-To use the new policy, select “Require step-up authentication within cool-down period”.
-For the cool-down period field, adjust the value within the Salesforce-defined threshold if needed.
+To use the new policy, select “Require periodic step-up authentication”.
+For the Step-Up Authentication Period (Minutes) field, adjust the value within the Salesforce-defined threshold if needed.

 • Ensure Verification Methods: To ensure a smooth transition, confirm that all users, particularly those who use SSO, have configured at least one of these verification methods: a supported MFA verification method registered with Salesforce, a current email address, or an SMS mobile phone registered to their login.
 Users who can’t receive email or SMS must register a Salesforce verification method, update their phone number, or provide a reachable email address.
 In-app prompts for users without verification methods are available on a rolling basis starting in May 2026.